ikmckenz/img_ai_prep/README.md

 # img_ai_prep
+Image-based machine learning models often require square images of uniform size.
+Existing code to process images for ingestion into ML models often use naively cropped images to save on computation costs, but what about in data-constrained environments such as fine-tuning?
-More intelligently crop photos for ingestion to ML models.
+This library helps you to more intelligently crop photos for ingestion to your ML models, to improve data efficiency.
-Supports two major workflows that will be useful to produce higher quality images:
+It supports two major workflows that will be useful to produce higher quality images:

 ### resize_center_crop
 1. Resize the image with the shortest side matching the desired end size